kristoffer-tungland/RevitTestRunner/README.md

 ## Example tests

 See the following files in the [MyRevitTestsXunit](./MyRevitTestsXunit/) project for real-world test examples:
 - [RollbackTests.cs](./MyRevitTestsXunit/RollbackTests.cs)
 - [OpenLocalModelTests.cs](./MyRevitTestsXunit/OpenLocalModelTests.cs)
 - [ApplicationTests.cs](./MyRevitTestsXunit/ApplicationTests.cs)
 - [CancellationTokenTests.cs](./MyRevitTestsXunit/CancellationTokenTests.cs)
 - [CloudModelTests.cs](./MyRevitTestsXunit/CloudModelTests.cs)

+---

+## CI/CD Pipeline Documentation

+For details on how to manage and configure CI/CD for this repository, see [CI/CD Pipeline Guide](.github/pipeline-readme.md).